CodSlack/JAVA-Servlet-Sqlite/README.md

 # Java-Servlet-Sqlite

 ## About
-This project is a simple tickets-selling website for f1 races powered by Java JSP Servlet.It involves many edge cases and a solid system architecture.
-This project is simply a demo demonstrating basic features which is only the tip of an iceberg.
-This project might (and certainly does) have bugs, vulnerabilities or some other types of issues.
+This project is a simple ticket-selling website for f1 races powered by Java JSP Servlet.
+It involves many edge cases and a solid system architecture.
+This project is simply a demo demonstrating basic features which is only the tip of the iceberg.
+This project might (and certainly does) have bugs, vulnerabilities, or some other types of issues.

 ## Features include